 New video posted!
 Live performance of Michael Gordon's "Rushes" for seven bassoons at the University of Michigan from November 2013.

-January preview: On Saturday 1/18 I'll be leading an interactive workshop exploring creativity and bassoon playing at the University of New Hampshire's annual Double Reed Day.
-I look forward to seeing you there!
+JANUARY 2014: On Saturday, January 18th, I presented a workshop exploring creativity and bassoon playing for the University of New Hampshire's annual Double Reed Day.

 NOVEMBER 2013: Bassoon Band at Duke finishes the semester with a concert at Voyager Academy on 11/19.